 In this lesson, you will extend your knowledge of statistical data by learning to read and interpret box and whisker plots and other data representations.
 Box plots are one form of graphing that can be used to analyze how data is distributed.
 Dot Plots are not as specific, but they can also be used to compare two sets of data.

-In this lesson, you will learn how to compare two data sets and continue to expand your understanding of graphs, mean and median, and interquartile range acquired in sixth grade.
+In this lesson, you will learn how to compare two data sets and continue to expand your understanding of graphs, mean and median, and interquartile range.

 First, let us review the creation of a box-and-whisker plot.
 A box-and-whisker plot, also known as a box plot or five-number summary, uses a number line to show the distribution of a set of data.
 The data is divided into four parts known as quartiles.